aspittel/learn-code-from-us/README.md

 On the user side, please add a new person through [this form](https://airtable.com/shrYbUMMlR1iVpA1l).

-> This site is specifically for people who are members of underrepresented groups in tech who create content for programmers.
+> This site is specifically for highlighting people who are members of underrepresented groups in tech who create content for programmers.

 > Please only submit if you have over five posts, and you are planning on making more content in the future!

 > Also, please only submit your own content at this point!

 On the code side, the logic is in `data-formatting/script.js`.
 It creates the `data.json` file.
 You need an API key for the base in order to run this script.
 At this point, Ali will handle this process since it requires a couple manual checks.